esmf-org/esmf/doc/index.rst

 or:

+python setup.py test_regrid

+python setup.py test_regrid_from_file

 python setup.py test_all

-to also run the regrid_from_file tests.

-NOTE: The regrid tests can take up a lot of memory and bandwidth.
+NOTE: The regrid_from_file tests can take up a lot of memory and bandwidth.

-Alternatively, if the nose package is available, the test can be run with:
+Alternatively, if the nose package is available, the tests can be run with:

 nosetests